Xia12121/Xia12121.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Linhan Xia.
-I am currently serving as an intern research assistant at INCLab, Shenzhen Graduate School, Peking University.
+Hello, my name is Linhan Xia, you can call me Chris.
+I am currently enrolling as an intern research assistant at INCLab, Shenzhen Graduate School, Peking University.
 Welcome to my personal homepage, where you can explore my resume and recent research.

-My research interests lie in Natural Language Processing, Multi-Modal Fusion, Recommendation Systems, and Semantic Communication.
-I am actively seeking a PhD position.
-If you are interested in my profile, please contact me!
+My research interests lie in **Natural Language Processing**, **Multi-Modal Fusion**, **Recommendation Systems**, and **Semantic Communication**.

+**I am actively seeking a PhD position.
+If you are interested in my profile, please leave your contact information or [email me directly](mailto:linhanxia@outlook.com).**